wavemotion-dave/ColecoDS/README.md

 If a game doesn't run, you can try these suggestions:
 * A small number of games don't work with the open-source C-BIOS.
 In this case you would need a real msx.rom BIOS.
 You can set this up in Game Options.
 * Games greater than 48K tend to use memory mappers.
 The emulator will guess but that's often not good enough.
 Use Game Options to try different mappers.
+* Some of the really big games (128K or larger) run slow - if you're not getting full frame rate, you can try switching to the DrZ80 core (not all games will run with this) and/or you can disable Vertical Sync and/or enable Frame Skip.
+Recommend you turn off Vertical Sync at a minimum to get the most speed from large MSX games.
+* Occasionally one ROM won't run but an alternate dump might.
+For example, the 384K version of R-Type is a bit of a mess for the emulator to handle, but someone made a clean 512K version that loads and runs great.

 Controllers :
 -----------------------